mllemackey/Weather-app/readme.md

 ## Running the Application

 To run the application execute `./bin/weather CITYNAME` where CITYNAME should be replaced with actual city name.
+In case city name contains multiple words, please use quotes around city name.
 Weather conditions and current temperature in entered city should be printed.

 ```
 $: ./bin/weather London